 Companies are starting to work closely with universities and ITs to develop courses which are relevant to the areas where still are required, they then offer work experience to the graduates, this in turn keeps people in the country rather than moving abroad.

 Previously people feared moving from their roles due to the economic uncertainty and while certainly an element of this still exists a number of people are starting to dip their toes in the water and look outside the box.
 They are also having to look at diversifying, upskilling and differentiating themselves from others in the market to ensure they secure that dream role.

-Unfortunately for HR and Recruiters these numbers are not high enough to keep up with required demand.
-It is certainly a job seekers market at the moment with companies scurrying to review their salaries, rewards & recognition and benefits in order to attract the best candidate for their role.
+Unfortunately for HR and recruiters these numbers are not high enough to keep up with required demand.
+It is certainly a job seekers' market at the moment with companies scurrying to review their salaries, rewards and recognition and benefits in order to attract the best candidate for their role.